 Foods high in vitamin E include: almonds, eggs, walnuts, avocados, asparagus, sunflower seeds, pine nuts, spinach, oatmeal, and olives.

 Vitamin A is critical for skin repair and maintenance.
 You might be deficient in this nutrient if you suffer from flaky or dry skin.
 The human body converts beta-carotene into vitamin A. Beta-carotene is an antioxidant mostly found in brightly colored foods.
 This antioxidant helps to reduce free radical damage to your skin caused by sun overexposure.

 Foods high in vitamin A and beta-carotene include: liver, collard greens, asparagus, peaches, beet greens, kale, spinach, eggs, sweet potato, cantaloupe, and red peppers.

 Vitamin C helps your body detoxify itself from the harmful effects of free radicals and therefore it may help to lower cancer risk.
 It’s also involved in the production of collagen, which is an important protein that makes your skin supple.
 Collagen depletes over time so getting a healthy amount of vitamin C in your diet can help your skin stay looking younger for much longer.

-Foods high in vitamin A include: broccoli, brussels sprouts, kale, bell peppers, guava, acerola, beet greens, grapefruit, strawberries, red and green bell peppers, kale, parsley, collard greens and turnip greens.
+Foods high in vitamin A include: broccoli, brussels sprouts, kale, bell peppers, guava, acerola, beet greens, grapefruit, strawberries, red and green bell peppers, parsley, collard greens and turnip greens.